Knowledge-Graph-Driven Data Synthesis for Low-Resource Software Development: A HarmonyOS Case Study: Introduction

 For low-resource programming languages, LLMs often lack familiarity with their syntax and APIs.
 In contrast, they typically demonstrate stronger competence in code logic.
 Pan ~\cite{Pan_2024} et al. observed that in code translation tasks, when two languages are used to solve the same problem, models tend to preserve logical components such as control flow and algorithmic structures, while frequently introducing errors in API mapping and syntactic details.
 This is because, across languages such as C, Python, and Java, the solutions to a given problem are generally consistent in logic, and language-specific features rarely invalidate the overall problem-solving approach.
 Similarly, Alessandro Giagnorio ~\cite{giagnorio2025enhancingcodegenerationlowresource} et al. reported that models perform poorly in API mapping across programming frameworks, further indicating that LLMs exhibit uneven familiarity with APIs across different languages, although their understanding of code logic remains relatively clear.

-Although domain-specific fine-tuning can improve model performance, acquiring high-quality datasets for emerging platforms remains challenging.
-Existing approaches, such as OSS-Instruct~\cite{wei2024magicoder}, synthesize training data for supervised fine-tuning (SFT), but they often suffer from incomplete coverage of API semantics, insufficient multi-API reasoning, or heavy reliance on real usage examples that are unavailable for newly released frameworks.
-These limitations leave significant gaps in training data quality and applicability for low-resource scenarios.
+Although domain-specific fine-tuning improves model performance, obtaining high-quality datasets for new platforms is still difficult.
+Existing methods, like OSS-Instruct~\cite{wei2024magicoder}, generate training data for supervised fine-tuning (SFT), but often lack complete API semantic coverage, sufficient multi-API reasoning, or rely heavily on real usage examples that are not available for new frameworks.
+These limitations create gaps in data quality and applicability for low-resource scenarios.

 To address these challenges, \textbf{we propose \app, a knowledge-graph-based data synthesis framework specifically designed for domain-specific software development}.
 Our approach constructs a structured API knowledge graph from documentation, capturing function descriptions, parameters, return values, and hierarchical relationships.
 LLMs are then leveraged to quantify the familiarity with different API nodes, which in turn guides Monte Carlo Tree Search~\cite{metropolis1949monte} (MCTS) to identify unfamiliar or highly correlated API nodes for generating multi-API joint scenarios.
 For single-APIs, we also provide representative single-API application scenarios.
 Based on this information, API-Oriented question–code tuples are synthesized to enrich LLMs’ understanding of APIs in low-resource environments, and even to enable the construction of corresponding models in zero-resource scenarios.
-This, in turn, allows for the fine-tuning of models that are specifically tailored to software development in low-resource programming languages.
+In contrast to approaches that rely on high-quality exemplar code~\cite{wei2024magicoder}, \app leverages LLMs with API documentation to generate realistic code without referring to real-world cases, even in unfamiliar ecosystems.
+This enables scalable data construction while explicitly promoting API reuse to avoid redundancy.
+The resulting data effectively supports fine-tuning for low-resource languages.